FAQ

 +

-Potential uses include processing data from Earth-observation satellites in orbit, providing compute close to space infrastructure (like lunar bases or deep-space missions), military and intelligence applications, and experimental high-availability systems that are physically off-planet.
+Potential uses include processing data from Earth-observation satellites in orbit, providing compute close to space infrastructure (like lunar bases or deep-space missions), military and intelligence applications, specialised AI training and inference near space sensors, and experimental high-availability systems that are physically off-planet.

 Isn’t space cold?
 Wouldn’t cooling be easy up there?